Mexican Street Tacos with Carne Asada

 Recipe Variations

-Replace the carne asada with a batch of our Pollo Asado to make a chicken street tacos recipe.
+Chicken Street Tacos – Replace the carne asada with a batch of our Pollo Asado to make a chicken tacos recipe.
+You can also use this dry chicken taco seasoning.

-Replace the carne asada with a batch of our slow cooker carnitas or Instant Pot Carnitas.
+Pork Street Tacos – Replace the carne asada with a batch of carnitas or Instant Pot Carnitas.

 Recipe Tips